 MID 1000 Alarm

 The data in MID 1000 Alarm is dynamic and sent as “Data fields” with PID as identifier.
-In Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync, ICB and ITB the PIDs listed below are supported.
+In Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync and IxB the PIDs listed below are supported.
 The ones actually sent depend on the type of the alarm.

 Table 6 Parameter IDs